Frequently Asked Questions

 The elementary school is on a 4 quarter system and the high school is on a semester system.
 At the end of every term a report card will be emailed.
 A parent can request a hard copy of that report card by return email.
 Hard copy report cards will be mailed out to all families at the end of the school year.

 Money is deposited in the student account in RenWeb.
 Lunch orders are placed in the morning by the teachers.
-The cost of a hot lunch is $5.00 for grades 5-12 and $4.50 for grades Pk-4.
-Students also have the option of purchasing additional ‘a la carte’ items, which have an additional cost.
 A lunch menu appears each week in The Buzz and is emailed at the end of every week for the upcoming week.

 Laptops issued to high school students during the first year of attendance are given to the students to keep and are therefore the responsibility of the student.
 Any necessary repairs are the responsibility of the family.
 In the year of issuance, the family has the option of purchasing an extended warranty for the laptop.
 If the laptop is damaged and the family has purchased the warranty, the school may assist in the process of submitting a claim to the warranty company.